 However, this symptom alone isn’t enough to indicate brake wear.
 In fact, it can come from a multitude of other issues, such as the wrong tire pressure, a stuck brake caliper, or a defective wheel bearing.

 Can You Drive with Bad Brakes?

-No, there are a lot of mechanical failures that can be babied for a certain amount of time until you can have them fixed.
-That’s never the recommendation when dealing with your brake system.
+No. There are a lot of mechanical failures that can be babied for a certain amount of time until you can have them fixed, but that’s never the recommendation when dealing with your brake system.
 The main purpose of the car’s brake system is to stop the vehicle before an accident occurs.

 As the pads and rotors wear, you won’t get the same amount of stopping power as you should.
 Unless you are properly able to gauge how long it will take to stop, you are putting yourself and others at risk.
 You could lose all braking power without any warning depending on what has failed.